agnostic-apollo/sudo/README.md

   [ -q | --quiet ]    Set log level to 'OFF'.
   [ -v | -vv ]       Set log level to 'DEBUG', 'VERBOSE'.
   [ --version ]      Display version.
-  [ -a ]             Force set priority to android paths for path
+  [ -a ]             Set priority to android paths for 'path' and
-                     command type.
+                     'script' command types.
+The '$PATH' variable will contain all android bin paths followed all termux bin paths.
+The `$LD_PRELOAD` variable will not be set.
+  [ -A ]             Set priority to android paths for 'asu', 'path'
+                     and 'script' command types.
+The '$PATH' variable will contain only `/system/bin` path.
+The
+                     `$LD_PRELOAD` variable will not be set.
+  [ -AA ]            Set priority to android paths for 'asu', 'path'
+                     and 'script' command types.
+The '$PATH' variable will contain all android bin paths.
+The `$LD_PRELOAD` variable will not be set.
   [ -b ]             Go back to last activity after running core_script.
   [ -B ]             Run core_script in background.
   [ -c ]             Clear shell after running core_script.